Fonds 341 Marion Hill fonds

 Language: English

-Dates of creation, revision and deletion: Exported from AoR and added to new database July 2023 – JL
+Exported from AoR and added to new database, series 0341.07 accrual added July 2023 – JL

 Administrative history / Biographical sketch

-Marion Marie Heller was born in 1921 to Eward Heller and Laura Davis near Beaverlodge, AB.
+Marion Marie Heller was born in 1921 to Edward Heller and Laura Davis near Beaverlodge, AB.
 She attended Appleton School, a one-room log school southwest of Beaverlodge, until grade 8 and then went on to Beaverlodge High School (grades 9 to 12), and Normal School in Edmonton to train as a teacher.
 She qualified to teach grades 1 to 11.
 Her first schools included Appleton, Elmworth, North Sexsmith and Kleskun Hill.

 In 1944, Marion joined the Women’s Royal Canadian Naval Service and became Wren Heller W3700.
 She served as a Supply Assistant until 1946, and after discharge taught in Victoria while she waited to rejoin the Navy.
 The Navy, however, continued its policy of not accepting women when there was no war.
 After waiting for five years for the Navy to change its policy, Marion gave up on her hopes for a navy career and joined the Air Force in 1951.